MouChiaHung/App/README.md

-# Amo
-My social app source code
+# An Android app using Firebase and sharing text and photos for users
 ![image](https://github.com/MouChiaHung/App/blob/master/IMG/0bd5a16ca80c.gif)

 App includes: